-North-Atlantic The Treaty Organisation (NATO) is a military defence organisation with members across Europe and America.
-Over the vears. this traditional military organisation defence has been increasingly involved in giving and coordinating support in large scale international crisis.
-NATO often deploys its already existing military and civil tools in providing support during disasters.
+The North-Atlantic Treaty Organisation (NATO) is a military defence organisation with members across Europe America.
+Over the years, this traditional military defence organisation has been increasingly involved in giving and coordinating support in large scale international crisis.
+NATO often deploys its already existing military and civil tools in support during providing disasters.
 Beerens, et al (2013) observe that countries in the east of the European Union and the so-called NATO Partnership for Peace (PfP) countries attach much value to NATO support.

-For Humanitarian missions, NATO has a section that arranges the coordination of capacities in response to disaster within the NATO area, namely - NATO Euro-Atlantic Disaster Response Coordination Centre (EADRCC).
-EADRSS facilitates and coordinates NATO support based on request to EADRCC.
-To achieve its objectives emergencies, during EADRCC maintains close ties with the United Nations, but when disaster in that area is too small for the UN, NATO takes up the role.
+For Humanitarian missions, NATO has a section that arranges the coordination of capacities in response to disaster within the NATO area, namely - NATO Euro-